Tucson Rodeo Foundation

 Debbie is a 30-year member of the Tucson Rodeo Committee and was the first female Chairman of the Tucson Rodeo.
 She has been volunteering at the rodeo since 1980.
 She is an avid Arizona Wildcat, loves to travel, and spend time with her grandsons whenever she can.

-Candace is an Associate Member on The Tucson Rodeo Committee and a volunteer at the Rodeo for 12 years after retiring from the University of Arizona Emergency Medicine Department.
-She also volunteers in The White Mountains promoting the local music community and helping with fundraising efforts for The White Mountain Safehouse.
+Candace is a Committee Member of The Tucson Rodeo and has volunteered at the Rodeo since retiring from the University of Arizona Emergency Medicine Department in 2012.
+She also volunteers in The White Mountains promoting the local musicians and venues and helping with fundraising efforts for The White Mountain Safehouse.
 The remainder of Candace’s time is spent dancing with her husband, cooking and gardening.

-Christina is an Arizona native, and a new member to the Tucson Rodeo Foundation Board.
+Christina is an Arizona native.
 She is married with 3 children, and her family is involved in the local 4-H and FFA.
 Christina also volunteers her time to Tucson Chicks N Chaps, where she is currently the Vice Chair.
 On her off time, she enjoys time with her family, livestock animals and love for Disneyland.

 2024 TRF Donation Recipients